FigmaAI/TalkToFigmaDesktop/README.md

 > [!TIP]
 > **Firewall Issues**: If your firewall is blocking connections, add exceptions for ports 3055 and 3056, or temporarily disable the firewall to test connectivity.

-**🛡️ Security Warnings**
+**🛡️ Installation Issues**
-- Follow the platform-specific security bypass guides above
+- macOS: Application is code-signed and notarized - no security warnings expected
-- On Windows, temporarily disable real-time protection if needed
+- Windows: If Windows Defender shows a SmartScreen warning, click "More info" → "Run anyway"

 **🔧 Port Conflicts**
 - The app automatically handles port conflicts with enhanced retry logic